PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/vm-series/README.md

-networking terraform module
+Palo Alto Networks VM-Series Module for Azure
 ===========

-A terraform module for deploying standalone (non-scale-set) VM series firewalls in Azure.
+A terraform module for deploying a standalone (non-scale-set) VM-Series firewall in Azure.

-This module deploys a single VM-series

 Usage
 -----